nxb9626/2222/bash/README.md

    an alert for each word, that must be `OK`'d.
 Changing the first apple to something else will enable only the alerts.

-> [!WARNING]
-> Note: Both notifications and Alerts struggle to keep up with the required
+> [!WARNING] Note: Both notifications and Alerts struggle to keep up with the
-> sleep so are not enabled by default.
+> required timer so are not enabled by default.